AishaSaleem110/ClassificationAndGeneticAlgorithm/README.md

 This code is written in Java

 ### Running The Code
-*Open a command prompt window and go to the directory where you saved the java program (Main.java).
+*Open a command prompt window and go to the directory where you saved the java program.
+You can run KNN.java or KNN_GA.java or KNN_test.java
 Type :
-javac Main.java
+javac KNN.java
-Now,  to run your program, type : java Main
+Now,  to run your program, type : java KNN

 *The files are self-contained and all necessary libraries are imported.